MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 Community Training provides bulk upload lesson feature to add more than one lesson at a time within a course.
 [Refer to this article](../content-management/create-content/create-course-category/upload-content-to-a-course.md) for the detailed steps.

-### What is the size of the files I can upload on the MCT platform?
+### What is the size of the files I can upload on the CT platform?

 The platform can accept files size depending on the upload size limit as specified below.